 In this article, we’ll go over the best practices and quick instructions for setting up SSO and Mosyle Auth.
 We’ll also provide you with our support team’s featured tip so you can get the most out of your identity management solution.

 Mosyle Auth allows you to authenticate users with Google as the service provider and, once the user successfully authenticates, a Local Account must be created in order for them to use the device.
 This is why a Local Password is needed since Single Sign-On is not natively supported by macOS.
-We are still making improvements and new features to our Single Sign-On solution to improve the end-user experience which will be released throughout the beta period.

 Configuring Single Sign-On is made easier when you ensure that your account information is accurate.
 Make sure you use the same email to log in that you used to register for Mosyle.
 When you use a different email, a new account is created in addition to the original, meaning you’ll have to restart the enrollment process.
 We always recommend storing your login info in a location that is secure and accessible to you.